Great Britain national baseball team

 The Great Britain national baseball team is the national men's baseball team of the United Kingdom.
 It is governed by the British Baseball Federation, and is also a member nation of the Confederation of European Baseball.

+The team will compete in the 2026 World Baseball Classic in March 2026.

 History

 The British team, managed by George McNeil, won the inaugural Baseball World Cup in 1938, beating the United States by four games to one in the series hosted in England.
 This series was subsequently declared the first world championship of amateur baseball by the International Baseball Federation, and so Great Britain became the first amateur world champions.
 With the backing of Sir John Moores a team was set to compete in the 1939 series, in Havana, as defending champions.
 In doing so they would have become the first national representative team to compete outside of the United Kingdom but the outbreak of the Second World War interrupted the development of baseball in the United Kingdom, the team withdrew and the sport entered into decline domestically.
 So severe was the impact of the Second World War on baseball in the United Kingdom that it was over 70 years before the team qualified for another world championship event, when they reached the 2009 Baseball World Cup by virtue of its second-place finish at the 2007 European Baseball Championship.

 In 2007, the Great Britain team won the silver medal at the European Baseball Championship, finishing top of Group B and only losing two games in the tournament.
 It ultimately finished second overall to the Netherlands.
 This marked Britain's highest placing in the tournament since its first entry into the event in 1967, when it also finished second.

 Prior to 2007 the team's showing in the European Baseball Championship was generally limited to finishing in the lower half of the standings, which often resulted in relegation to the secondary tournament known as the European Baseball Championship Qualifier (sometimes referred to as the 'B-Pool').
 In 1988 and 1996 Great Britain hosted and won the Qualifier, thereby returning to the main European Championship event the following year (sometimes referred to as the 'A-Pool').
 Since the silver medal in 2007, Great Britain has on occasion had to repeat the process of qualification through the B-Pool.